Contrasting SOBR Safe (NASDAQ:SOBR) & IDW Media (OTCMKTS:IDWM)

 Analyst Recommendations

-This is a summary of current ratings for SOBR Safe and IDW Media, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for IDW Media and SOBR Safe, as reported by MarketBeat.

 |Sell Ratings